Written by: Andrew Splatt – Director & Executive Practice Leader

 How to Sue Someone for Negligence Damages

-If you suffered a personal injury from a slip on a wet floor or due to medical malpractice, you may question whether you can sue for negligence.
+If you suffered a physical or psychiatric injury from a car accident, a slip on a wet floor or due to medical malpractice, you may question whether you can sue for negligence.
 In Australia, you can start legal action to recover damages when harmed by a duty of care failure as long as you can show:

 1. The defendant owed a duty of care